MAJOR Tourist Mistakes in Ireland (& What Locals Wish You Knew)

 1. Being Scared to Drive on Irish Roads

-The first mistake I want to talk about is being scared to Drive on Irish roads.
+The first mistake I want to talk about is being scared to drive on Irish roads.

 ๐ PLANNING ON RENTING A CAR IN IRELAND?
 Then I highly recommend keeping an eye on the rental prices ahead of time by using comparison tools like Discover Cars to find the best prices on the market.